Check back each month to see our favorite nature photos from Montana!

 Surrounded by the ragged forest peaks of the Centennial and Gravelly Mountains, the Red Rock River system in Montana's Centennial Valley supports trumpeter swans and other iconic wildlife, as well as the people that depend on these watersheds for clean water downstream.
 The Conservancy works to protect the integrity of the land in a way that benefits both ranching and wildlife through stewardship, partnerships, and collaboration with Centennial landowners.

 The Nevada Lake Wildlife Management Area expanded by 760 acres thanks to a transfer from The Nature Conservancy to Montana Fish, Wildlife & Parks.
 This transfer, as a key component of the Clear Creek Conservation Project, secures vital habitat and movement corridors for animals such as grizzly bears and Canada lynx, as well as important winter range for mule deer and elk.
-Learn more about this huge community conservation effort in Montana.

 Carrying the name of our first national park, the Yellowstone River holds an honored place in the nation's history.
 As the last undammed river in the West, the water is fast and full of fish, including trout and the endangered Pallid Sturgeon.